stefichjo/speranto/ghermanaj/en-prononco.md

 | |

 Notes:
 Let's start with a five-vowel system.
-As a convention, let's arrange "a", "e", "i", "o", "u" in their cardinal order: "i", "e", "a", "o", "u".
-While we're at it, let's arrange them in a table where we represent the vowel space as a square instead of a quadrilateral, and let's use the proper IPA symbols.
+Following convention, we'll arrange "a", "e", "i", "o", "u" in their cardinal order: "i", "e", "a", "o", "u".
+Additionally, we'll represent them in a table using the proper IPA symbols, showcasing the vowel space as a square instead of a quadrilateral.

 <!--v-->